LogtalkDotOrg/logtalk3/manuals/_sources/tutorial/reflection.rst.txt

 Note that all three objects are instances of class ``class``.
-The instantiation and specialization relationships are chosen so that each object may use the predicates defined in itself and in the other two objects, with no danger of method lookup endless loops.
+The instantiation and specialization relationships are chosen so that each object may use the predicates defined in itself and in the other two objects, with no danger of :term:`message lookup` endless loops.

 Summary
 -------